 - Kourosh Toghrol: 2nd year, Mechanical Engineering

-All these four students have completed the International Experiential Entrepreneurship (York-Technion) Course and the Entrepreneurship Courses of the BEST Certificate and there were the only team at the competition who were all Engineering students.
+All these four students have completed the International Experiential Entrepreneurship (York-Technion) Course and the Entrepreneurship Courses of the BEST Certificate and there was the only team at the competition who were all Engineering students.
 All other university teams were a combination of two engineering and two commerce students.
-Dr. Andrew Maxwell, Bergeron Chair in Technology Entrepreneurship, was the coach of our students throughout the process and he is so proud of these students’ achievement specially as it was the first time York University entered the competition.
+Dr. Andrew Maxwell, Bergeron Chair in Technology Entrepreneurship, was the coach of our students throughout the process and he is so proud of these students’ achievement especially as it was the first time York University entered the competition.

 The options were open-ended; however, the mandate was clear: the best solution would reduce the duration of work activity, improve efficiency, enhance operability & reliability of supported machinery and return value within 10 years.
-This challenge required the team to have a strong understanding of the current defense market landscape, technological landscape and the intricacies of L3Harris’ unique position as a company.
+This challenge required the team to have a strong understanding of the current defence market landscape, technological landscape and the intricacies of L3Harris’ unique position as a company.

 The team’s solution was Predictive On-Demand Support (PODS).
 PODS is an Augmented Reality headset (built atop of Microsoft’s HoloLens) that acts as virtual tech-support, guiding users through a diagnostic autonomously.
 It also uses advanced data analytics from IoT devices/sensors to provide predictive maintenance capabilities, anticipating problems before they occur.
 A technician using PODS is able to inspect a machinery problem, guided step-by-step through a diagnostic per L3Harris’ established procedures.

-On the business end, the team proposed L3Harris- a company known to acquire other companies- obtain their predictive maintenance capabilities through acquisition of technology company C3.ai.
+On the business end, the team proposed L3Harris- a company known to acquire other companies- obtain their predictive maintenance capabilities through the acquisition of technology company C3.ai.
 This was deemed necessary to compete against the likes of Boeing, Lockheed Martin and Thales.
 The team forecasted that the proposed solutions could net L3Harris $550M from immediate RFP contracts.

 Join us in congratulating Olga, Allen, Semi and Kourosh on this outstanding achievement